thiago-monteiro/sibling-detector/README.md

 ## How it Works

-The Sibling Detector uses a dataset (about 6 images) and uses face recognition to detect if your sibling is nearby.
+The Sibling Detector uses a dataset (about 6 images) and uses face recognition to detect if your sibling is nearby and sounds an alert.

 ## How the Dataset is Made